-Bone broth has been around for ages but it has recently exploded in popularity and has even been dubbed as a food trend for 2017.
+Bone broth has been around for decades but it has exploded in popularity over the past few years as a gut-healing superstar.
 For those who are not familiar with bone broth, it is as simple as the name suggests: a broth that has been made from the bones of animals, usually chicken or beef.
 It has been traditionally used as a remedy for colds and flus due to it’s high mineral and amino acid (the building blocks of protein) content.
-More recently, it has gained attention for it’s benefits to the digestive system, the joints, the skin, the lungs, the muscles and the blood.
+More recently, it has gained attention for its benefits to the digestive system.

 Because of the resurgence in popularity, one question I get asked often is “does bone broth help IBS?”.
-The answer is yes but it should be prepared in a particular way.
+The answer is: it can be soothing to the gut, yes but most recipes need to be modified to be IBS-friendly.

 Bone broth is an excellent source of collagen, which is the main structural protein found in skin and other connective tissues.
 It is greatly beneficial in those who have damaged mucosa of the gastrointestinal wall, commonly referred to as leaky gut.
 Leaky gut is a common issue in those with IBS.